 It’s no exaggeration to say that we face a crisis.
-We need to do more than stop emissions, pollution, waste and habitat destruction but rapidly reverse course to enable developing countries to bring their populations our of poverty.
+We need to do more than stop emissions, pollution, waste and habitat destruction but also rapidly reverse course to enable developing countries to bring their populations out of poverty.
 It can be daunting.

 In the context of this climate crisis, on 15th September 2019 Transition Australia brought together 130 people at RMIT Storey Hall Melbourne for a day of Networks to Action.
 Sixty one groups were represented, and many passionate individuals.

 Foundation 1: Nobody has THE answer.
 That’s not to say that people don’t have answers, but that we need all of the answers working together in synergy to really make this work.
 A forest made up of a single species of tree is brittle and lifeless, we need an ecosystem of activism and action working together

 Foundation 2: People need to see the network but find the node.
 It’s easy to feel like you are the only one worried about what’s going on, yet see coordinated lobby groups and big business present their existence like a fait accompli.
 This is completely backwards; there are millions of people spending billions of hours to build a sustainable and just future, but we only tend to see those groups we personally encounter.
 What we need is to connect so that people don’t see the group… they see the network.
 But more than that, the network needs to enable individuals to find groups that meet their passion.

 Foundation 3: We need to be interdependent not competitive.
 In this world we struggle for models that aren’t competitive and capitalist.
 If we are to turn the tide we need to be autonomous but connected, work to our strengths and always remember that it is the outcome that is most important not the organisational vehicle.

 The Three Key Questions

 This conference took these foundations to encourage us to find the wisdom in the room to answer three questions

 - How do we more effectively work together?

 - What can we imagine as a life-sustaining future for the generations to come?